Natural Law A*/A summary notes

 Evaluation

-• Max Tegmark argues one day scientists might actually explain why the universe exists.
-This would reduce the ‘why’ to non-teleological scientific concepts.
+• Max Tegmark argues science may one day explain why the universe exists, reducing the ‘why’ to non-teleological concepts.

-• Or, Russell could be right that there is no ‘why’, the universe could be a brute fact.
-Dawkins develops this point.
-Just because it’s possible to ask the question ‘why’, that doesn’t mean there actually is a why.
+• Or, Russell could be right that there is no ‘why’: the universe could be a brute fact.

 Counter

-• Aquinas would disagree – he would say that even though there’s disagreement there is still a core set of moral views all cultures share which is very similar to the primary precepts..
+• Aquinas would point to the core set of moral views all cultures share, which is very similar to the primary precepts.

 • Everyone agrees that killing for no reason is wrong, everyone agrees an orderly society is good, reproduction is good, education is good.